-Changes to funding and turbine technology have resulted in a significant reduction in interest in smaller turbines across Dumfries and Galloway since the DGWLCS was written in 2010.
-The updated study therefore focusses on commercial wind farm developments and extensions to existing wind farms rather than smaller turbines.
+Changes to funding and turbine technology have resulted in a significant reduction in interest in smaller turbines across Dumfries and Galloway since the first version of the DGWLCS was drafted in 2010.
+The updated study therefore focusses on larger commercial wind turbines.